Loading...

 Why make a problem framing?

-«The problem framing approach is really interesting because it allowed us to bring managers around the same table to define a common vision for our digital transformation plan.» Since each participant comes with his or her own vision, departmental constraints, and background, a lot of work has to be done to counteract each other’s paradigms so that everyone can rally around a common goal.
-In «Problem Framing helps you see the opportunities that could really set you apart» the end, the main benefit of the methodology, according to Mr. Quirion, is that it allows to «bring the whole team together toward a clear and common vision of what we want to achieve with our digital transformation.»
+«The innovation sprint approach is really interesting because it allowed us to bring managers around the same table to define a common vision for our digital transformation plan.» Since each participant comes with his or her own vision, departmental constraints, and background, a lot of work has to be done to counteract each other’s paradigms so that everyone can rally around a common goal.
+In «Innovation sprint helps you see the opportunities that could really set you apart» the end, the main benefit of the methodology, according to Mr. Quirion, is that it allows to «bring the whole team together toward a clear and common vision of what we want to achieve with our digital transformation.»

 Overall, Mirage conducted four three-hour workshops that identified about 10 opportunities and determined most of the obstacles inherent to each of them.
 Each opportunity was then classified according to its impact on the company and its level of difficulty in terms of effort and investment.
 For Mr. Quirion, this was undoubtedly the most fascinating step of the exercise. «You see the opportunities that could really set you apart, and at the same time, you understand the level of risk associated with each project.»